buildingSMART/IDS/Documentation/UserManual/facet-configurations.md

 APPLICABILITY

-- SYSTEM: ANY IFC VALUE -> Pass
+- `system`: ANY IFC VALUE -> Pass
   - entity -> at least one classifications for the entity being tested must match system and its value must be not null
-- SYSTEM/VALUE
+- `system`/`value`
-  - SYSTEM AND VALUE match: at least one classification entry in the ifc file, matches both system and value entity -> at least one classifications for the entity being tested must match system and value
+  - `system` AND `value` match: at least one classification entry in the ifc file, matches both system and value entity -> at least one classifications for the entity being tested must match system and value

 ## Material

+Optional attribute `uri` is only a metadata, not subject to IDS checking.

 - in the requirements we have to allow multiple materials to enable prohibited/optional (already possible)
 - in the applicability we have to allow multiple materials to target elements with multiple materials in AND (already possible)